 - Koljević, Svetozar, Yugoslav Short Stories, Oxford University Press, London 1966.
 Translated by Svetozar Koljević.

 - Mikasinovich, Branko (ed.), Serbian Satire and Aphorisms, New Avenue Books, New York 2017.
 Translated by Katarina Držajić.

 - Vučković, Tihomir (ed.), A Millenium of Serbian Literature, Centre of Emigrants of Serbia, Belgrade 1999.
-Translated by W. M. Lineker.
+Translated by W. Murray Lineker.